2021 Immunity Superfoods List

 The first is N-acetylcysteine, commonly known as NAC.
 This nutrient has been shown to reduce inflammation in your respiratory tract and enhance glutathione levels in your lungs.

-NAC has proven effective in the treatment of influenza, where it inhibited viral replication, and is now the subject of research studies for COVID‐19.
+NAC has proven effective in the treatment of influenza, where it inhibited viral replication, and is now the subject of research studies for the new virus.

 N-acetylcysteine is also commonly taken to treat lung congestion in bronchitis and this study showed it reduced inflammation in patients with pneumonia.

-These positive effects on other respiratory disorders are not proof that NAC would work against the SARS-CoV2 virus.
+These positive effects on other respiratory disorders are not proof that NAC would work against this virus.
 You should also discuss taking large doses of it with your physician if on medications.

 I’ll simply share that I am personally taking 600 mg of this NAC with extra selenium and molybdenum 3 times a day before meals and feel great on it.